FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

 ## Datasets

-To test models, three Sentiment Analysis datasets was chosen:
+To test models, three Sentiment Analysis datasets were chosen:

-- **IMDB Small**: short version of IMDB (about 25 000 film reviews), with only two sentiments: positive or negative.
+- **IMDB Small**: short version of IMDB (about 25 000 film reviews), with only two sentiments: _positive_ or _negative_.
 This dataset can be retrieved in TensorFlow datasets.

 - **IMDB**: large version with about 135 000 reviews and 10 sentiments (stars from 1 to 10).
 It was found
 <a href="https://github.com/castorini/hedwig ">here</a>.

 - **Yelp 2014**: dataset of restaurants reviews with sentiment from 1 to 5.
-I was harder to retrieve the right year version, so we downloaded the <a href="https://www.yelp.com/dataset">complete version<a> and we selected only 2014 reviews by hand.
-Total reviews are about 900 000 versus 1 million in original dataset (maybe the original includes some 2013 or 2015 data).
+It was harder to retrieve the right year version, so we downloaded the <a href="https://www.yelp.com/dataset">complete version<a> and we selected only 2014 reviews by hand (Python script, in `utils.py`).
+Total reviews are about 900 000 versus 1 million in original dataset (maybe the original includes some
+2013 or 2015 data).
 Anyway results are similar.

 ## Results